kovidgoyal/calibre/manual/customize.rst

 templates for the metadata jacket, catalogs, etc. with customized versions that you like.
 All static resources are stored in the resources sub-folder of the calibre install location.
 On Windows, this is usually :file:`C:\\Program Files\\Calibre2\\resources`.
-On OS X, :file:`/Applications/calibre.app/Contents/Resources/resources/`.
+On macOS, :file:`/Applications/calibre.app/Contents/Resources/resources/`.
 On linux, if you are using the binary installer from the calibre website it will be :file:`/opt/calibre/resources`.
 These paths can change depending on where you choose to install calibre.